Developer workflow

 A coding sprint timer is a countdown clock you set before starting a coding session.
 You pick a duration, the timer runs, and you work until it ends.
 It creates a bounded work block that helps you focus on one task instead of drifting between tabs and tasks.

-How is Nedio's timer different from a phone timer?
+How is NEDIO's timer different from a phone timer?

 A phone timer counts down, but it does not integrate with your work environment.
-Nedio's timer lives in your browser tab alongside focus music and session tracking.
+NEDIO's timer lives in your browser tab alongside focus music and session tracking.
 When you start the timer, music starts.
 When the timer ends, your session is logged.
 It is a purpose-built tool rather than a generic countdown.

 What durations work best for coding?